 The shell suit tracksuit trousers will typically have an elastic waist (so comfy!), a loose fit and come in the same colour, fabric and embellishments as the jacket.

 Shell suit origins

-The original track suits that were worn strictly for sportswear were usually made of cotton, polyester or terry cloth, and were far more subdued in colour and style than a shell suit, which took this utilitarian look and amplified it up to a totally different level with bold colours, flamboyant styles and destinations from streetwear to club floors.
+The original shell suit tracksuits that were worn strictly for sportswear were usually made of cotton, polyester or terry cloth, and were far more subdued in colour and style than a shell suit, which took this utilitarian look and amplified it up to a totally different level with bold colours, flamboyant styles and destinations from streetwear to club floors.

 In the early 1960s, sports stars like Tommie Smith and John Carlos used ubiquitous track suits as warm-up gear, to be removed when sprinting, then put back on when cooling down.
 These early versions of track suits had buttons instead of zips and were of moisture-absorbing materials like terry cloth or cotton.

-By the last 1960s, Adidas got into the game and started designing and selling track suits as part of its sportswear-cum-fashion collections.
+By the last 1960s, Adidas got into the game and started designing and selling shell suit tracksuits as part of its sportswear-cum-fashion collections.
 In the 1970s, fashionistas of all stripes snapped up these track suits and embraced them as the jogging outfit to be worn – and seen in – everywhere.
 And these fashion and health aficionados ranged from soccer Moms to the then-President of the USA, Jimmy Carter.